acsaralegui/background-generator/README.md

 # background-generator

-I am working on learning how work with git
+I am working on learning how to work with git